 Fashion Icons and How They Affect Us

-Marlon Brando, who was also a big star at the time, liked the casual clothes style.
-Because of how he played the rough-and-tumble Johnny Strabler in "The Wild One," the black motorbike jacket became a sign of the brave and rebellious spirit.
+- The famous actor Marlon Brando favored casual clothing.
+Because of how he played rough-and-tumble Johnny Strabler in "The Wild One," the black biker jacket symbolized bravery and rebellion.

 By Looking at Age and Body Types